task-proxemics/XLeRobot/BOM.md

 For those starting from scratch (without SO100 arms or Lekiwi), besides the parts from _Extra Parts for XeLeRobot_, you also need to build the arms and Lekiwi base first.

 > [!NOTE]
 > The parts list for 2x SO100 arms and 1 Lekiwi base in this repo contains fewer components than the original bills (mainly cable and battery-related items).
-If you're building XLeRObot from scratch, you can use this repo's bill directly.
+If you're building **XLeRobot** from scratch, you can use this repo's bill directly.
 However, it's recommended to check the other two repos ([SO100](https://github.com/TheRobotStudio/SO-ARM100/tree/main), [Lekiwi](https://github.com/SIGRobotics-UIUC/LeKiwi/blob/main/BOM.md)) as well, in case there are updated options at better prices.

 ## 2x SO100 Arms
 | Part | Amount | Unit Cost (US) | Buy US | Unit Cost (EU) | Buy EU | Unit Cost (RMB) | Buy CN |